datacenter/iserver/doc/aci/Interface.md

 Check the options with --help or in the documentation below.

+## View options

+Selected interfaces are shown in table format.
+Check --view for different groups of interface attributes.

+Verbose view is flat and provides complete collected information for every interface matching node selection and filtering criteria.

 ## Output options

-Selected interfaces are shown in table format.
-Check -o option for different groups of interface attributes.

-Verbose option is flat and provides complete collected information for every interface matching node selection and filtering criteria.

-Option json prints properly formatted output that can be further analyzed with e.g. jq tool.
+Option default prints table or flat data while option json prints properly formatted output that can be further analyzed with e.g. jq tool.

 ## Supported interfaces